-Consider the benefits of sleep — improved mood, energy, performance, recovery… the list goes on.
-The benefits are clear, yet, our society still deems sleep a luxury!
-According to the CDC, more than one-third of adults don’t get enough sleep, not to mention the poor quality of sleep that 60% of American’s report.
+Yet, here we are.
+According to the CDC, more than one-third of adults don’t get enough sleep, not to mention the poor quality of sleep that 60% of Americans report.

 As a society, we’re so quick to throw around the term “self-care”, but are we really listening to our own advice?
 When we think of self-care, images of facemasks and spa days often appear in our minds, but self-care is truly anything that benefits the mind and body.
 And, it starts with one thing: sleep.

-Investing in rest has suddenly become a booming wellness trend, and we’re ready to jump on the bandwagon.
-So, are you with us?
+So, are you ready to leave behind the sleep-deprivation culture and start prioritizing a slumbersome snooze?
 Let’s deem sleep-care as self-care and ditch our overly packed schedules and sleepless nights, shall we?

 The Importance of Sleep

 If you’ve noticed yourself nodding off throughout the day, more irritable than usual, or lacking in energy and motivation, you may be suffering from a lack of sleep.
 When it comes to health, sleep is the quintessential element.
-Sleep is a time to recharge, repair our body, restore our energy, and prepare for the day ahead.
+Sleep loss can contribute to everything from weight gain, to energy loss, to lack of productivity (more on this below).
+Sleep is a time to recharge, repair our bodies, restore our energy, and prepare for the day ahead.
 As you can see, prioritizing sleep-care as self-care is the foundation of health!